zf-w/my_tome/en;Main/01;projects;Projects/02;#graph_viz;Graph Viz/Readme.md

 - Learned a bunch of web technologies, including HTML, CSS, and JavaScript, to render the 3D graph visualization results on webpages.

 # Timeline

+- **June 2024**: I implemented my Barnes-Hut Tree in Rust and published a "crate".

 - **October 2023**: I began to refactor the algorithm in Rust-Lang.